 Scholars are expected to utilize their experiences from their first year of research and work with their mentor to conduct a student-led project.
 This is flexible, and is something that you have discussed with and planned with your mentor.
 The project can be anything from answering your own original question to looking at a subset of data collected from a larger project.

-For example – we had a student who conducted research using paper as a medium for sculpture her first year of UROP.
+For example – a first year UROP student conducted research using paper as a medium for sculpture her first year of UROP.
 As a Research Scholar, she tested a variety of other materials using the techniques that she utilized her first year with paper.
 Another student proposed to examine a specific population of cancer patients that were part of a larger study.
 There are limitless options to what a Research Scholar might propose for their project!
 The idea behind the student-led project is that students will have an experience where they are able to explore something that they are interested in under the guidance of expert mentorship.

-In lieu of the seminars experienced during the first year of UROP, students will participate in small (<20 students) bi-weekly workshops.
+Students will participate in small (<20 students) bi-weekly workshops.
 These workshops are designed to help provide students with the skills that they need to disseminate their research findings.
-For some students this may be submitting a manuscript to an undergraduate or professional journal, for others it may be writing an op-ed piece, hosting an exhibition, creating a videotalk, maintaining a blog, creating a website, or giving a formal oral presentation.
-Throughout the year, students will be required to share their research in two ways of their own meaningful ways.
-We are currently partnering with RELATE to help students develop dissemination skills.
+For some students, this may be submitting a manuscript to an undergraduate or professional journal.
+For others, it may be writing an op-ed piece, hosting an exhibition, creating a videotalk, maintaining a blog, creating a website, or giving a formal oral presentation.
+Throughout the year, students will be required to share their research in two ways.